Super/Man: The Christopher Reeve Story: Plot

-Having been an activist for social causes for most of his life, Reeve begins using his platform to advocate for disabled people and spinal cord injury research, speaking at several major events, such as the Democratic National Convention.
-He starts the Christopher Reeve Foundation that would open centers, lobby for several bills, and advocate for stem cell research.
+Having been an activist for social causes for most of his life, Reeve began using his platform to advocate for disabled people and spinal cord injury research, speaking at several major events, such as the Democratic National Convention.
+He started the Christopher Reeve Foundation that would open centers, lobby for several bills, and advocate for stem cell research.
 Reeve regains the ability to make small bodily movements, but he can't wean off the ventilator completely.
 The Williamses hold annual parties at Reeve's house on the anniversary of his accident to celebrate life.
 Reeve makes his directorial debut with In the Gloaming (1997) and also directs The Brooke Ellison Story (2004) about fellow quadriplegic Brooke Ellison.

 Reeve and his family reflect on how close and fulfilling their relationship has become after his accident.
-On October 9, 2004, mere hours after Will's hockey game, Reeve falls into a coma and is hospitalized, ultimately dying at the age of 52.
+On October 9, 2004, mere hours after Will's hockey game, Reeve fell into a coma and was hospitalized, ultimately dying at the age of 52.
 Alexandra and Will tearfully recount witnessing their father's death, while Matthew is in a taxi on the way to the hospital when he hears of his father's death.
 Reeve is mourned around the world by fans and those he had helped through his activism.
 Dana succeeds her late husband as chairman of the foundation and continues pursuing her passion for singing, but she is later diagnosed with lung cancer.
-Dana dies on March 6, 2006, at the age of 44, leaving Will an orphan at 13 years old.
+Dana died on March 6, 2006, at the age of 44, leaving Will an orphan at 13 years old.

-Matthew, Alexandra, and Will join the foundation shortly afterward as board members, intending to carry on Reeve and Dana's legacy.
+Matthew, Alexandra, and Will joined the foundation shortly afterward as board members, intending to carry on Reeve and Dana's legacy.
 The foundation is renamed the Christopher and Dana Reeve Foundation, and several modern-day breakthroughs and milestones involving paralysis research are attributed to Reeve and Dana's activism.

 Cast

-Christopher Reeve (pictured) is the primary subject of the documentary, with the film alternating between before and after his accident.
+Christopher Reeve (pictured in 2001) is the primary subject of the documentary, with the film alternating between before and after his horse-riding accident.

 In addition to featuring footage of Christopher Reeve and Dana Reeve, the film also features Reeve's children Alexandra Reeve Givens, Matthew Reeve, and Will Reeve.
 Other interviewees included Reeve's half-brother Kevin Johnson, Reeve's former partner Gae Exton, actors Jeff Daniels, Susan Sarandon, Glenn Close, and Whoopi Goldberg, politician John Kerry, activist Brooke Ellison, Superman producer Pierre Spengler, former Christopher and Dana Reeve Foundation Senior Vice President of Government Relations Michael Manganiello, Kessler Institute chief medical officer Dr. Steven Kirshblum, and Reeve's assistant Laurie Hawkins.
-Archive interview footage of Superman director Richard Donner and Reeve's close friend and comedian Robin Williams are included.
-Narration by Reeve is taken from his audiobooks Still Me and Nothing Is Impossible.
+Archive interview footage of Superman director Richard Donner and Reeve's close friend and comedian Robin Williams is included.
+Narration by Reeve is taken from his autobiography audiobooks Still Me (1998) and Nothing Is Impossible: Reflections on a New Life (2002).